Ordisoftware/Hebrew-Calendar/README.md

 - Code refactoring.
 - Fix open navigation window from calendar's context menu.
+- Fix order of controls in generation tab of preferences.
 - Disable IPC intercom for non-admin users.
 - Update web links with more resources on Loubavitch.
 - Update web links with several changes.